USPUK’s Ukrainian Sponsorship Project Matching Policy

 Host Screening Policy

+The process starts when the prospective host has filled out the registration form.
 Before approving an individual as a sponsor, USPUK team members will arrange a screening call to ensure that our safeguarding principles are being observed.
 The call aims to ensure that the prospective sponsor has good intentions, understands what the role will entail and is able and willing to provide a suitable and positive hosting environment.

 Our safeguarding policies are in place to mitigate potential threats such as exploitation, trafficking and unsafe hosting environments, but also to ensure a suitable and lasting hosting relationship.
 In general, we do not approve prospective sponsors who behave aggressively, evasively, are unwilling to provide required details or have unreasonable expectations for a guest.